 The Frontier series follows many similar plotlines from the earlier series while adding more political intrigue and space drama into the mix.
 Particularly in the relationship between Alto and Ranka.
 The military troops battle it out in this intense anime series.
 Although, it can be slightly confusing if someone is unfamiliar with the previous Macross versions.

-This anime is set in the Western-European like Royal Empire, the first of many European influenced shows on this list.
+This anime is set in the Western-European like the Royal Empire, the first of many European influenced shows on this list.
 A ceasefire has been called on the decade long war between the Royal Empire and the Republic of Frost.
-However, three years down the line, the Empire is recovering badly as people starve, diseases spread and soldiers become criminals.
-To boost morale and initiate speedier relief efforts, the Empire creates the Imperial Army State Section III, dubbed ‘Pumpkin Scissors’.
+However, three years down the line, the Empire is recovering badly as people starve, diseases spread, and soldiers become criminals.
+To boost morale and initiate speedier relief efforts, the Empire creates the Imperial Army State Section III, dubbed ‘Pumpkin Scissors.’

-Part of the popular Full Metal franchise, this military anime manages to inject a little humor into the scenario.
-This is something which a lot of others of its kind don’t possess, especially with their terse and bleak backgrounds.
-The clear contrast and dynamic between the uncomfortably stoic Sousuke and the hot-headed flighty Kaname keep the viewers coming back for more.
+Part of the famous Full Metal franchise, this military anime manages to inject a little humor into the scenario.
+This is something which a lot of others of its kind don’t possess, especially with their brief and bleak backgrounds.
+The apparent contrast and dynamic between the uncomfortably stoic Sousuke and the hot-headed flighty Kaname keep the viewers coming back for more.
 It could be for the romantic prospect of their convoluted relationship.
-Or maybe just to see if he succeeds in his mission of protecting her from advancing enemy forces.
+Or maybe to see if he succeeds in his mission of protecting her from advancing enemy forces.
 If you live for the madness, this one’s for you!

-Musekinin Kanchou Tylor or The Irresponsible Captain Tylor is one show that gets perfectly summed up in a name.
-Tylor wandered into the military with the intention of ending up with a sweet pension check for not doing much.
-However, he somehow saves an admiral and gets instated as the captain of a decrepit space cruiser, the Soyokaze, in a stroke of good-bad luck.
+Musekinin Kanchou Tylor or The Irresponsible Captain Tylor is one show that lives up to its name.
+Tylor wandered into the military intending to end up with a sweet pension check for not doing much.
+However, he somehow saves an admiral and gets instated as the captain of an old space cruiser, the Soyokaze, in a stroke of good-bad luck.
 As fate would, of course, have it, Tylor gets thrown into the forefront of the fight between the United Planets Space Force and the Raalgon Empire.

 This military anime is the first one in this list to be classified as an out-and-out comedic show.
-In fact, a lot of viewers term it to be a ‘humorous space opera’.
-The main points of comic relief come from Tylor’s clear incompetence and his begrudging crew.
+A lot of viewers term it to be a ‘humorous space opera.’
+The main points of comic relief come from Tylor’s evident incompetence and his begrudging crew.
 Either they get rid of him or learn to work under him to stand any chance of defeating the Raalgons.
 Is Tylor an idiot or a genius?
 A klutz or a savior?
 That’s for the viewer to decide!

-This particular military anime series comes in guns, action and, of course, mechs blazing.
-If anything, this instead of Tylor would’ve made for a great space opera due to its ‘love story of leaders of dueling clans’ angle, very space Romeo and Juliet.
-It’s definitely not the strongest Gundam outing (more on that later) but it’s certainly solid enough to hold its own.
+This particular military anime series comes in guns, action, and, of course, mechs blazing.
+If anything, this instead of Tylor would’ve made for a grand space opera due to its ‘love story of leaders of dueling clans’ angle, very space Romeo and Juliet.
+It’s not the strongest Gundam outing (more on that later), but it’s certainly solid enough to hold its own.

 This series stands out for weaving more of an intricate story with its characters rather than sticking solely to the military aspect.
 The animation adds a nice touch by giving everything a very regal and feminine appeal.
 The gender ambiguity angle that’s played up with Oscar is handled pretty well and makes it even groundbreaking.
 Plus, mixing in a little history in there saves it as well.

 In 2199, Earth and its inhabitants are under attack.
-Constant bombing by the alien race Gamila has put the planet on the verge of extinction.
-Just when all of humanity has lost hope, the planet Iscandar comes forward and offers aid.
-That would require the Earthlings to first make the 148,000 light-year journey to acquire it aboard the Space Battleship Yamato.
+Constant bombing by the alien race, Gamila has put the planet on the verge of extinction.
+When all of humanity has lost hope, the planet Iscandar comes forward and offers aid.
+That would require the Earthlings first to make the 148,000 light-year journey to acquire it aboard the Space Battleship Yamato.
 With a bunch of young officers taking the reins, trying to figure out their way aboard the ship and its advanced technology, the show revolves around one question: can they save their home?

-Kenpuu Denki Berserk mainly centers around the character of Guts, born from the corpse of his mother, who becomes a mercenary because he doesn’t know anything else he could possibly do.
+Kenpuu Denki Berserk mainly centers around the character of Guts, born from the corpse of his mother, who becomes a mercenary because he doesn’t know anything else he could do.
 He spends his life on the battlefield, fighting because he doesn’t know any better.
-He is then recruited by the Band of the Hawk under the tutelage of their leader, Griffith.
-The show then chronicles his journey with the troop as he tries to make his way up the ranks and combines greed for power with the desperation to discover his true purpose in life.
+The Band of the Hawk recruits him under the tutelage of their leader, Griffith.
+The show then chronicles his journey with the troop as he tries to make his way up the ranks and combines greed for power with the desperation to discover his real purpose in life.

-The eleventh series in the Gundam franchise, Gundam 00 features the struggle and fight between the world’s most powerful factions.
-These powers assert their dominance over the only prevalent energy source of the world: solar power.
-The depletion of fossil fuels has thrown the world into turmoil and war has broken out all over.
-Cue the entry of the group known as ‘Celestial Being’.
-A virtually unknown paramilitary organization that employs super mech suits known as Gundams to eradicate warfare and bring peace to the world once again.
+The eleventh series in the Gundam franchise, Gundam 00, features the struggle and fight between the world’s most powerful factions.
+These powers assert their dominance over the only common energy source of the world: solar power.
+The depletion of fossil fuels has thrown the world into turmoil, and war has broken out all over.
+Cue the entry of the group known as ‘Celestial Being.’
+They are a virtually unknown paramilitary organization.
+That employs super mech suits known as Gundams to eradicate warfare and bring peace to the world once again.

 This is the second Gundam military anime series to feature on this list.
 And it may just be one of the more popular iterations.
 The characters, especially, have become pretty well-known and are a lot more relatable than most on this list just because they can quite clearly be flawed.
 It’s another futuristic battle setting but with a different intention.
 However, sometimes, there’s only so far that the name of a popular and iconic anime series can get you.

 Sound familiar?
 Maybe the show’s English name will ring a bell, Attack on Titan.
 By and large, this particular military anime is the most popular, especially on an international scale.
-Attack on Titan has become a veritable franchise.
-It’s a series that pushes the boundaries for how influential story and character development can be for an anime series.
+Attack on Titan has become a real franchise.
+It’s a series that pushes the boundaries for how compelling story and character development can be for an anime series.
 The only thing that sometimes holds it back is its decidedly bleak tone and gory violence.
 You’re not going to fangirl much if you’re looking for the same comedy you’d see in something like Sailor Moon.
-Attack on Titan is a very serious show, and it takes one viewing to confirm that.
+Attack on Titan is a severe show, and it takes one viewing to confirm that.

 Kingdom is a show about a boy’s attempts to become a part of history and his journey towards doing so.
 Yes, this is the first military anime series on this list to result in character with a slight Ash Ketchum complex, quite surprising though that he’s the first one.
 This is a show about honor and war in an exceedingly politically fragmented climate that isn’t afraid to touch upon more relevant themes from time to time.

-The dystopian future (I’m sensing a trend here) is ravaged by supernatural creatures and monsters.
-The organization Hellsing is responsible for exterminating these creatures in order to provide for a safer, nightmare-free world.
+Supernatural creatures and monsters ravage the dystopian future (I’m sensing a trend here).
+The organization Hellsing is responsible for exterminating these creatures to provide for a safer, nightmare-free world.
 Leading the Hellsing is Integra Fairbrook, who has no qualms when it comes to deploying her ultimate weapon, Alucard.
-Alucard the vampire is stronger than all of Hellsing’s military forces combined.
+Alucard, the vampire, is stronger than all of Hellsing’s military forces combined.
 He stops at nothing to battle the undead and the monstrous, and that sometimes includes anyone that opposes Hellsing, whether good or bad.

 Lelouch Lamperouge, a Britannian student, lives in Japan, now known as Area 11, which resides under the control of the Holy Britannian Empire.
-As the Area 11 resistance rebel forces fight back the power, a mysterious girl named C.C. saves Lelouch from a military onslaught and gives him the power of Geass or ‘Power of Kings’.
+Like the Area 11 resistance rebel forces fight back the power, a mysterious girl named C.C. saves Lelouch from a military onslaught and gives him the power of Geass or ‘Power of Kings.’
 This power grants Lelouch the ability to have someone obey him unconditionally.
 He decides to use it to end the war and get his revenge on his father, the emperor of the Britannian Empire.
-On the way, he must confront his own friends and family, the tragic incidents in his family and trying to fully understand how his powers work in the first place.
+On the way, he must confront his friends and family, the tragic incidents in his family, and trying to understand how his powers work in the first place fully.

 The show became extremely popular in Japan and developed a cult following around the world.
-Balancing the central conflicts presented in the forefront of the show with that between the characters and Lelouch’s own internal turmoil fetches the show critical acclaim.
-The show often poses many philosophical and moral questions about war and power and, much deeper than typical TV military anime.
+Balancing the central conflicts presented at the forefront of the show with that between the characters and Lelouch’s internal turmoil fetches the show’s critical acclaim.
+The show often poses many philosophical and moral questions about war and power and, much more profound than typical TV military anime.
 It’s a series about the futility of war and the absolute destruction that too much power can cause.
 And there’s no better figured for it than Lelouch Lamperouge.

 The two main interstellar factions of the Universe, Galactic Empire, and the Free Planets Alliance, finally start butting heads when a new generation of leaders arises.
-First, the idealistic military genius Reinhard von Lohengramm, completely motivated by the desire to free his sister from the Kaiser and end the Goldenbaum Dynasty in order to unify all of humanity under his rule.
+First, the visionary military genius Reinhard von Lohengramm, entirely motivated by the desire to free his sister from the Kaiser and end the Goldenbaum Dynasty to unify all of humanity under his rule.
 And second, the FPA’s reserved historian, Yang Wen-li, an unwitting leader who demonstrates the extremely intuitive skill of military strategy and uses historical contexts to predict battle moves.

 Fullmetal Alchemist: Brotherhood has been subject to consistent critical acclaim ever since its release.
-This is generally for its deep themes, and exploration into more mythical and scientific mix-and-match and its thoroughly relatable and memorable characters.
-The show consistently poses the overarching question – is humanity simply about being human on the outside?
+This is generally for its profound themes, and exploration into more mythical and scientific mix-and-match and its thoroughly relatable and memorable characters.
+Does the show consistently pose the overarching question – is humanity about merely being human on the outside?
 Nothing’s perfect, but this comes pretty darn close!
-All of this combined make it our number one pick for the best military anime series.
+All of this combined makes it our number one pick for the best military anime series.